pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.md

 ## Async testing tools of today

 The primary tool for testing async code today is XCTest's support for async test cases.
-Simply mark you test method as `async` and then you are free to perform any async work you want:
+Simply mark your test method as `async` and then you are free to perform any async work you want:

 ```swift
 class FeatureTests: XCTestCase {